-General Manager of Internal Auditing Office Apr 2013 Deputy General Manager of Magnetic Materials Company and General Manager of Planning Dept. Apr 2015 Representative Executive Officer, General Manager of Procurement Center and Corporate Export Regulation Office Jan 2016 Representative Executive Officer, General Manager of Human Resources & General Administration Division, Procurement & Value Engineering for Customers Division and Corporate Export Regulation Office Vice President and Executive Officer, General Manager of Human Resources & General Administration Division and Procurement & Value Engineering for Customers Division Representative Executive Officer, Senior Vice President and Executive Officer and General Manager of Corporate Management Planning Division Representative Executive Officer, Senior Vice President and Executive Officer and General Manager of Corporate Management Planning Division and Group Company Auditing Office (resigned in March 2019) Jun 2019 Director Jun 2020 Chair of the Board of Directors (current position) Reasons for appointment Reasons for appointmentThe Company determined that Mr. Nishile will contribute to the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness as a board member, by leveraging his abundant experience and in-depth knowledge in finance, accounting and other areas obtained as General Manager of the Audit Division, the head of Procurement, Human Resources & General Administration Division, and Corporate Management Planning Division of the Company, as well as his thorough knowledge in the Group's operations.
+Jan 2016 Representative Executive Officer, General Manager of Human Resources & General Administration Division,

+Procurement & Value Engineering for Customers Division and Corporate Export Regulation Office Vice President and Executive Officer, General Manager of Human Resources & General Administration

+Division and Procurement & Value Engineering for Customers Division Representative Executive Officer, Senior Vice President and Executive Officer and General Manager of

+Corporate Management Planning Division Representative Executive Officer, Senior Vice President and Executive Officer and General Manager of

+Corporate Management Planning Division and Group Company Auditing Office (resigned in March 2019)

+Jun 2019 Director

+Jun 2020 Chair of the Board of Directors (current position)

+Reasons for appointment

+Reasons for appointmentThe Company determined that Mr. Nishile will contribute to the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness as a board member, by leveraging his abundant experience and in-depth knowledge in finance, accounting, and other areas obtained as General Manager of the Audit Division, the head of Procurement, Human Resources & General Administration Division, and Corporate Management Planning Division of the Company, as well as his thorough knowledge in the Group's operations.
-Makoto Uenoyama Outside Director Attendance at meetings Board of Directors 12/12 meetings Nominating Committee 5/5 meetings Audit Committee: 10/10 meetings Compensation Committee 4/4 meetings Apr 1975 Joined Matsushita Electric Industrial Co., Ltd. (currently Panasonic Corporation) Apr 2006 Executive Officer (in charge of Accounting) Jun 2007 Director (in charge of Accounting and Finance) Apr 2010 Managing Director (in charge of Accounting and Finance) Jun 2012 Managing Executive Officer (resigned in March 2013) Apr 2013 Corporate Adviser (resigned in March 2015) Jun 2013 Outside Audit & Supervisory Board Member of SOHGO SECURITY SERVICES CO., LTD. (Standing Audit & Supervisory Board Member until June 2017) (current position) Jun 2019 Outside Director of Hitachi Metals, Ltd. (current position) Reasons for appointment The Company determined that Mr. Uenoyama will contribute to the management of the Company as well as the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness, by reflecting his abundant experience and in-depth knowledge in finance and accounting areas obtained through his experience in the finance and accounting operations of Panasonic Corporation over the years as well as the experience as Director in charge of accounting and finance, from a more objective standpoint as Outside Director.

-Toshiko Oka
+Makoto Uenoyama

 Outside Director

-Attendance at meetings Board of Directors: 15/15 meetings Nominating Committee 13/13 meetings Compensation Committee 5/5 meetings
+Board of Directors: 16/16 meetings Nominating Committee 6/6 meetings Audit Committee 13/13 meetings Compensation Committee 6/6 meetings

-Apr 1986 Joined Tohmatsu Touche Ross Consulting Co., Ltd. (currently ABeam Consulting Ltd.)
+Apr 1975 Joined Matsushita Electric Industrial Co., Ltd. (currently Panasonic Corporation)

-Jul 2000 Joined Asahi Arthur Andersen Ltd.
+Apr 2006 Executive Officer (in charge of Accounting)

+Jun 2007 Director (in charge of Accounting and Finance)

-Sep 2002 Principal of Deloitte Tohmatsu Consulting Co., Ltd. (currently ABeam Consulting Ltd.) (resigned in Apr 2005 President and Representative Director of ABeam M&A Consulting Ltd. (Chief Executive Officer of the company later reorganized and renamed as PricewaterhouseCoopers Deals Advisory LLC) (resigned in March 2016) Jun 2008 Outside Director of Netyear Group Corporation (resigned in June 2016) Jun 2014 Outside Audit & Supervisory Board Member of Astellas Pharma Inc. (resigned in June 2018) Jun 2015 Outside Audit & Supervisory Board Member of HAPPINET CORPORATION (Outside Director since June 2019 (current position)) Apr 2016 Partner of PwC Advisory LLC (resigned in 2016) Jun 2016 CEO of Oka & Company Ltd. (current position) Outside Director of Hitachi Metals, Ltd. (current position) Outside Director of Mitsubishi Corporation (resigned in June 2020) Jun 2018 Outside Director of Sony Corporation (current position) Jun 2020 Outside Director of ENEOS Holdings, Inc. (current position) The Company determined that Ms. Oka will contribute to the management of the Company as well as the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness, by reflecting her abundant experience and in-depth knowledge in corporate management and accounting and finance areas obtained through her consulting experience in M&A and the creation of management strategies over the years, as well as her experience as a corporate manager of a consulting firm and as an outside director of several companies, from a more objective standpoint as Outside Director.
+Apr 2010 Managing Director (in charge of Accounting and Finance)

+Jun 2012 Managing Executive Officer (resigned in March 2013) Apr 2013 Corporate Adviser (resigned in March 2015)

+Jun 2013 Colipiate Audit & Supervisory Board Member of SOHGO SECURITY SERVICES CO., LTD. (Standing Audit & Supervisory Board Member of SOHGO SECURITY SERVICES CO., LTD. (Standing Audit & Supervisory Board Member until June 2017) (current position) (scheduled to resign in June 2021)

+Jun 2019 Outside Director of Hitachi Metals, Ltd. (current position)

+The Company determined that Mr. Uenoyama will contribute to the management of the Company as well as the strengthening of the decision-making and monitoring functions of the Board of Directors and enhancing their effectiveness, by reflecting his abundant experience and in-depth knowledge in finance and accounting areas obtained through his experience in the finance and accounting operations of Panasonic Corporation over the years as well as the experience as Director in charge of accounting and finance, from a more objective standpoint as Outside Director.
+He will continue to play suitable roles as a member of the Nominating Committee, Audit Committee, and Compensation Committee from an objective standpoint in order for these committees to perform their functions.
+As the Chairperson of the Audit Committee, he is expected to lead the committee.

+Koichi Fukuo

-Koichi Fukuo Outside Director
+Outside Director

-Attendance at meeting 12/12 meetings Nominating Committee: 5/5 meetings Audit Committee 10/10 meetings 4/4 meetings

-Apr 1978 Joined Honda Motor Co., Ltd.
+Attendance at meetings Board of Directors: 16/16 meetings Nominating Committee 6/6 meetings Audit Committee: 13/13 meetings Compensation Committee Apr 1978 Joined Honda Motor Co., Ltd.